Doncic scores 24 on return, Mavericks hold off Spurs 102-98 - WHIZ News

 TIP-INS

 Spurs: They made only one of six 3-point attempts (17 percent) in the first quarter.
 On a positive note, San Antonio held Dallas to 2 for 10 (20 percent) during that time.
-The second was even worse for the Spurs (1 for 8, 13 percent) … C Jakob Poeltl entered the game as a 58 percent free-throw shooter but missed all four of his attempts in the third quarter.
+The second was even worse for the Spurs (1 for 8, 13 percent).
+They finished the game 8 for 29, 28 percent. … “Our best shooters (Bryn Forbes, Patty Mills, Marco Belinelli and Dejounte Murray) were 0 for 13, “ coach Gregg Popovich said. … C Jakob Poeltl entered the game as a 58 percent free-throw shooter but missed all four of his attempts in the third quarter.

-Mavericks: G Seth Curry surprised Doncic and electrified the crowd with a behind-the-back bounce pass to Doncic for a dunk with 1:32 left in the first quarter. … Another crowd-pleasing play came in the third quarter, when Finney-Smith ran down the lane, grabbed a rebound in his right hand at the apex of his leap and slammed the ball through the net. … Dallas made only 8 of 25 field goal attempts (32 percent) in the first.
+Mavericks: G Seth Curry surprised Doncic and electrified the crowd with a behind-the-back bounce pass to Doncic for a dunk with 1:32 left in the first quarter.
+“I was so happy he made it,” a smiling Doncic said.
+“He gave me an open dunk.
+I don’t dunk a lot.” … Another crowd-pleasing play came in the third quarter, when Finney-Smith ran down the lane, grabbed a rebound in his right hand at the apex of his leap and slammed the ball through the net. … Dallas made only 8 of 25 field goal attempts (32 percent) in the first.

 UP NEXT